… or weird stuff continues to continue 😉

 First, I had to clean it off a bit because the toner was everywhere.
 Most probably a transport issue.

 Indeed, this printer was completely dead.
-I suspected broken internal PSU so disassembly followed.
+I suspected a broken internal PSU so disassembly followed.

 It turned out that under a tape there is a hidden thermal fuse that was preventing this PSU to work.
 A quick replacement did the trick and a printer was alive again!